stvngo/Full-Stack-Open/README.md

-# Test Repository
+# Full Stack Open

-This is for testing purposes
+A repository for the full-stack course at the University of Helsinki